 Gardens Our colorful and diverse gardens include regional plantings with native trees and shrubs; the Denis Asian Garden and Teaf Memorial Zen-style Garden, both with plants originating in the Orient; and mixed border gardens.

-Nature Trail The 2.2-mile Nature Trail encircling the campus provides a shady path for walkers, joggers and runners.
+Nature Trail The 2.2-mile Nature Trail encircling the campus provides a shady path for dog walkers, joggers and runners.
+Download our brochure for a map of the terrain and location of benches.

 Where is My Class Tree?
 Does your class have a special tree on campus?
 Download our brochure and look for your tree's location on the map.
 If we've missed your class tree, let us know at email@example.com.